 - Share them with others – Share a checklist with someone else by using the share link.

 - Give them a deadline – You can set a due date for each task, and for the entire checklist, so you know when they’re due to be completed.

-All of the information you fill out, check off, upload or attach, is contained within the checklist, and can also be viewed in the Template Overview for the template the checklist is based on.
+All of the information you fill out, check off, upload or attach, is contained within the checklist, and can also be viewed in the Checklist Dashboard or Template Overview.
 You can also download all of your checklist data as a CSV, or even print your checklist as a PDF.